SDU-LCE-SMART/ILCI-Maker/README.md

 - combines relevance with citation and recency signals,
 - uses a local LLM to produce dynamic, paper-grounded observations,
 - exports all results to a structured Excel workbook.

+In development terms, Phase 1 is the evidence preparation layer.
+It is not limited to one scientific subject.
+The same mechanics can be reused for different research domains as long as the user provides domain-appropriate query design and scoring configuration.

 ### Phase 2 (Planned): AI-Assisted Life Cycle Inventory (LCI) Maker
 Phase 2 will expand from paper review into inventory construction support for experts.
 The goal is to help experts build fit-for-purpose LCIs by: